vb2ae/vb2ae.github.io/_posts/2024-12-24-software bill of material.md

     dotnet tool install --global Microsoft.Sbom.DotNetTool

-Second add the nuget package Microsoft.Sbom.Targets to the project you are creating nuget for.
+Second add the nuget package Microsoft.Sbom.Targets to the project you are creating nuget from

 Finally add the following to the project file you want sbom created form